pereznetworks/A-Tutorial-Building-A-Portfolio-Site/README.md

 - built as part of Full Stack Java Script, Team TreeHouse Tech Degree, Unit 7

-- this site is built using Node.js, Express Framework, and Pug for html template rendering

-- built from this code : my current portfolio site hosted on Heroku: https://dap-dev.herokuapp.com

 ## New Features Wish List

 - implement back-end and UI for adding more featured projects and project data